EPCCed/tesseract-docs/user-guide/connecting.rst

 On the Tesseract system, interactive access can be achieved via SSH, either directly from a command line terminal or using an SSH client.
-In addition data can be transfered to and from the Tesseract system using ``scp`` from the command line or by using a file transfer client.
+In addition data can be transferred to and from the Tesseract system using ``scp`` from the command line or by using a file transfer client.

 This section covers the basic connection methods.